submariner-io/submariner-website/src/content/getting-started/_index.en.md

 the Gateway nodes so that other nodes in the cluster can access it.
 Also, no other workload on the Gateway nodes should be listening on TCP port 8080.
 * Worker node IPs on all connected clusters must be outside of the Pod/Service CIDR ranges.
+* Submariner can be deployed on x86-64 and ARM64 nodes.
+  (Submariner components are deployed on _all_ nodes in the cluster, so all nodes must be x86-64 or ARM64.)

 An example of three clusters configured to use with Submariner (without Globalnet) would look like the following: